 Listed below are awards that require a nomination or application process.
 Please read through the descriptions for each award and click on the award link to be redirected to an application or nomination form.
 Award recipients will be selected by committees composed of OSEMA staff members.

-The President’s Volunteer Service Award recognizes individuals who have achieved the required number of hours of service over a 12-month time period.
-Students who have engaged in sustained volunteer efforts from May 1, 2013, through April 31, 2014, are encouraged to apply for this prestigious national award.
+The President’s Volunteer Service Award recognizes individuals and organizations who have achieved the required number of hours of service over a 12-month time period.
+Students who have engaged in sustained volunteer efforts from May 1, 2015, through April 30, 2016, are encouraged to apply for this prestigious national award.

 This award is given to an Adviser of a general student organization who has shown true dedication and commitment to their organizations.